 The people at the Fringe confirmed my media accreditation for Broke Girl in the City, so I was all prepared for a weekend of comedy.
-I booked flights (there only) and decided to buy my returning flight when I could figure out the cheapest way of getting back.
+I booked flights (there only) and decided to buy my return flight when I could figure out the cheapest way of getting back.

 Stephen Bailey – Our Kid

 Stephen had a busy week before I arrived!
 Starting with all of the press for Celebs on a Farm and a hangover to take back to Edinburgh the next day.
 Our kid seemed in great form.
 Posting a smiley pic of Zoe Ball from the fringe the night before I arrived.
-It seemed far too long that I had been watching him on TV, rather than gossiping over a Nandos.
+It seemed far too long that I had been watching him on TV rather than gossiping over a Nandos.

 I had every intention of visiting friends and people who had come highly recommended to me during the Fringe.
-I am rather embarrassed to say I saw no-one apart from the Bailey.
+I am rather embarrassed to say I saw no one apart from the Bailey.
 Everyone’s shows had sold out!
 Lesson learned.
 If you want to go to the fringe.
 PLAN AHEAD.

-I loved Edinburgh; the buzz, the energy and so much talent.
+I loved Edinburgh; the buzz, the energy, and so much talent.
 Edinburgh was awash with people drinking and having fun.
 There was definitely a lot of drinking involved (and condoms).